 That’s why I don’t understand the nomenclature of this “holistic” approach to marketing called demand generation.

 There are tons of explanations but no definition.
-Some compare to lead generation to prove a point that it is something that you’re doing wrong, and that’s lead gen.
+Some compare lead generation to proving to a point that it is something that you’re doing wrong, and that’s lead gen.

 Yes, so does PPC marketing, drip marketing, and retargeting, but we don’t compare them with demand generation because there is simply nothing to relate to.
 While with lead gen, there is the sheer incompetence of current marketers who think getting more leads is lead generation.

 I’m not going to compare demand generation with lead generation because there’s simply nothing to compare!.
 You can not confuse between any of them.

 They are two different things, and you don’t have to look at them through the same lens.
 Demand generation is creating demand.
 Lead generation is gathering information from potential customers.

 That’s all there is to it.

 And I personally believe demand generation to be more of a “Term” rather than a strategy.
 A term that defines inbound marketing combined with whatever you put in to impress and close new clients.